SoccerNet/sn-gamestate/README.md

 ## 🚀 News

 > [!IMPORTANT]
-> We updated the annotations for the left/right team labels.
-Make sure you're at least on version
+> We updated the bbox-pitch annotations to improve temporal consistency.
+> Make sure you're at least on version 1.3 of the dataset.
-> 1.1 of the dataset.
-In Labels-GameState.json: "info" > "version" >= 1.1
+> In Labels-GameState.json: "info" > "version" >= 1.3
 >
-> Current latest version : `1.2`
+> Current latest version : `1.3`

 This codebase is still under active development, please make sure to come back regularly to get recent updates!
 Do not forget to update both the sn-gamestate and tracklab repositories to the latest commits.